DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Jan 9.md

 	- The selected page's button NEEDS to remain highlighted for as long as the player stays on the page.
 - Multiple pages, with each clearly having its own subset of elements
 - UI Elements
 	- Simple buttons.
-		- These should work with the 'interact' button ()
+		- These should work with the 'submit' button (Enter on keyboard, A on XB1 controller, X on PS4 controller)
 	- Value pickers.
 		- These are buttons that increment / decrement a value when the player interacts with them.
 For example, the player can use these to change the volume of the game.
 		- When the player presses / holds left or right on a value picker, the value should increment / decrement.
+	- Checkboxes
+		- These should work with the 'submit' button (Enter on keyboard, A on XB1 controller, X on PS4 controller)
+		- Pressing the submit button should toggle the checkbox's state between on and off
-	-
+- A functional scrollbar.
+	- This should work with the mouse wheel, and should also work with a controller's joystick.
+	- Also, the scrollbar should reset whenever the player navigates to a new page